-A Net Zero Community Net Zero objectives Community objectives Inclusive Liveable A place which enables A place where The process of reducing the carbon everyone to contribute the quality of the emissions associated to, and benefit from environment and the economic growth, facilities provided with construction. meets the health and operation and user delivering greater prosperity and equity wellbeing needs of consumption within a across the community. residents.
-Scope 3 emissions Carbon Offsetting Sustainable Resilient All other emissions A method of A place which meets A place which has the that occur outside the compensating for the needs of present capacity to survive, site boundary as a carbon emissions from adapt and thrive in generations without result of the activities one source by reducing compromising the the face of stresses or in Toton and Chetwynd emissions from a ability of future shocks experienced. source generations to meet elsewhere. their own needs.
+A Net Zero Community Net Zero objectives Community objectives Inclusive Liveable A place which enables A place where The process of reducing the carbon everyone to contribute the quality of the emissions associated to, and benefit from environment and the economic growth, facilities provided with construction. delivering greater meets the health and operation and user prosperity and equity wellbeing needs of consumption within a development. across the community. residents.
+Carbon Offsetting Sustainable Resilient A method of A place which meets A place which has the compensating for the needs of present capacity to survive, carbon emissions from generations without adapt and thrive in one source by reducing compromising the the face of stresses or emissions from a ability of future shocks experienced. source generations to meet elsewhere. their own needs.